-All applicants to Trinity Medical Sciences University will be required to attest to their ability to meet all technical requirements prior to review by the Admissions Committee.
+Applicants to Trinity Medical Sciences University will be required to attest to their ability to meet all technical requirements prior to review by the Admissions Committee.
 Advancing students from the Premedical Program must attest to the same.

-ACADEMIC PROGRAM - MD
+ACADEMICPROGRAM-MD

 Competency Based Objectives